Home Biography Press Gallery Media Schedule Teaching Directing Contact Breaking News

 Teaching Links

 David began teaching private voice at Princeton University in January of 1995.
-His students have been accepted for post-graduate programs at the Royal Academy of Music in London, Northwestern University, the Manhattan School of Music, Mannes College: The New School, Longy School of Music of Bard College, Michigan University and the American Lyric Theatre.
-They have attended summer programs such as the Aspen Festival, College Light Opera, Ohio Light Opera, coOperative, the Johanna Meier Opera Theatre Institute and many others.
-While not all his students pursue vocal music as a career, many have gone on to music-related careers, becoming composers, orchestral and choral conductors, stage-directors, collaborative pianists, dancers, actors and actresses in movies, television, and in Broadway and Off-Broadway productions.
+His students have been accepted for post-graduate programs at the Royal Academy of Music in London, New England Conservatory, Northwestern University, the Manhattan School of Music, Mannes College: The New School, Longy School of Music of Bard College, Michigan University, LSU, University of Kentucky, University of Memphis and the American Lyric Theatre.

 This portion of David's web-site is devoted to resources for singers and teachers.